akshat-2110/DeveloperUseful/How to learn anything fast?.md

 ## Converting to skill
 - This is untouched portion no one talks about.
-According to me, what is point of knowledge that you can not use in real life(its kind of learning about ghost).
-- Know when to apply a particular concept is as important as knowing how.
+Knowing when to apply a particular concept is as important as knowing how.

-**Step 0(PRACTICE)**: Practice deliberatly in different context/problems.
+**Step 0(PRACTICE)**: Practice deliberatly on different context/problems.

 **Step 1(PLATFORM)**: Find a platform where you can show/grasp related knowledge.
 Like if you want to learn spanish, listen to spanish radio channel participate in spanish competition.
 If you want to be skilled in programming practice on HackeRank, HackerEarth kind of platform who provides challenging problems.
 Talking about it with other peoples interested in the subject (Reddit/Quora/Social-media is useful for that).
 Hangout with like minded people.